-According to the 2021 security report by Open Source Security and Risk Analysis (OSSRA), an average of 528 open source components were found per application in 2020.
+Open source projects often suffer from security vulnerabilities.
+If left unchecked, these vulnerabilities can compromise entire systems that rely on these open source tools.
+According to a recent security report by Open Source Security and Risk Analysis (OSSRA), an average of 528 open source components were found per application in 2020.

-Hence, it became critical that organizations focus on the software supply chain, including third-party components.
-Therefore, developers need a solution that can be integrated with the application code and be used to track vulnerabilities in the external dependencies.
-One such solution is OWASP Dependency-Check, an open-source solution designed to help developers manage and ensure security in applications.
+It is critical for organizations to focus on the software supply chain, including third-party components.
+Developers need a solution integrated with the application code and used to track vulnerabilities in external dependencies.
+OWASP Dependency-Check is an open-source solution created by the OWASP project, famous for its OWASP Top 10 list of vulnerabilities, designed to help developers mitigate open-source security threats, thereby securing the application.

 In this article:

 OWASP Dependency-Check enables developers to track and eliminate any known vulnerabilities in open source projects.

 As OWASP Foundation is a non-profit organization, the Dependency-Check tool is free.
 Developers can download the tool and start using it as part of their security stack.

 2. Ease of use